-Year 1 of this course does not differentiate SL and HL; this choice is made at the end of 11th grade

-The Business Management 2-year course is designed to develop students' understanding of business theory, as well as their ability to apply business principles, practices and skills.
+Core Course: 2 Credits Year 1 of this course does not differentiate SL and HL; this choice is made at the end of 11th grade The Business Management 2-year course is designed to develop students' understanding of business theory, as well as their ability to apply business principles, practices and skills.
 The application of tools and techniques of analysis facilitates an appreciation of complex business activities.
 The course considers the diverse range of business organizations and activities and the cultural and economic context in which business operates.
 Emphasis is placed on strategic decision-making and the day-to-day business functions of marketing, production, human resource management and finance.
 Links between the topics are central to the course, and this integration promotes a holistic overview of business activity.
 The course encourages the appreciation of ethical concerns and issues of social responsibility in the global business environment.
 The Business Management course will contribute to students' development as critical and effective participants in local and world affairs.

-The internal assessment consists of a compulsory written commentary, which is based on secondary research with a maximum of 1500 words.
-This written commentary is usually based on a real business issue or problem and must be referred directly to a single business organization.
+The internal assessment consists of a compulsory research project, which is based on primary research with a maximum of 2000 words.
+This written report is usually based on a real business issue or problem and must be referred directly to a single business organization.
+Students are required to contact a local business of their choice to collect information to complete this written report.
 Terminal examinations, Paper 1 and Paper 2, are prepared for during the two years of the course but they are taken at the end of the second year.
-Paper 1 is based on a case study given to students to analyze before the IB examination date.
-There are two sections on Paper 1.
-The first section has three structured questions.
-Students are required to answer two.
-The second section has a compulsory question with multiple parts for students to answer.
+There are three sections on Paper 1.
+The first two sections of Paper 1 are based on a case study given to students to analyze before the IB examination date.
+The third section has a compulsory question with additional stimulus material that students must use to answer an open-ended essay question.
 Paper 2 consists of three sections which are structured similarly to Paper 1.
-Paper 2 has a third section which is focused on the six concepts underpinning the subject - CUEGIS.
+In the second section students must answer two out of three structured questions.
+Paper 2's third section is focused on the six concepts underpinning the subject - CUEGIS.